You're busy. Your team is busy. Timesheets are full, clients are getting serviced, and the work is getting done. So why doesn't the revenue match?

 Can we improve realization without raising fees?

 Yes.
-Many realization improvements come from better internal practices: more accurate time recording, faster invoicing, clearer scoping at engagement start, and reducing unnecessary write-offs.
+Many realization improvements come from better internal practices: more accurate time tracking, faster invoicing, clearer scoping at engagement start, and reducing unnecessary write-offs.
 These changes capture revenue you're already earning but currently losing.
 Fee increases are sometimes necessary, but they're rarely the first lever to pull.

 Why is my team's realization rate low even though they're working long hours?

 This is a common and frustrating pattern.
-If your team is working hard but realization is low, the most likely causes are: incomplete time recording (work happening that never gets logged), excessive write-offs at billing review, scope creep that expands the work without expanding the fee, or pricing that doesn't reflect the actual complexity of the work.
-Start by checking whether billable and non-billable hours are being categorised correctly and whether time is being recorded consistently each day.
+If your team is working hard but realization is low, the most likely causes are: incomplete time tracking (work happening that never gets logged), excessive write-offs at billing review, scope creep that expands the work without expanding the fee, or pricing that doesn't reflect the actual complexity of the work.
+Start by checking whether billable and non-billable hours are being categorised correctly and whether time is being tracked consistently each day.